Judicial activism

-Judicial activism is a judicial philosophy holding that the courts can and should go beyond the applicable law to consider broader societal implications of its decisions.
+Judicial activism is a judicial philosophy holding that courts can and should go beyond the applicable law to consider broader societal implications of their decisions.
 It is sometimes used as an antonym of judicial restraint.
 The term usually implies that judges make rulings based on their own views rather than on precedent.
 The definition of judicial activism and the specific decisions that are activist are controversial political issues.
 The question of judicial activism is closely related to judicial interpretation, statutory interpretation, and separation of powers.

 Etymology

 Arthur Schlesinger Jr. introduced the term "judicial activism" in a January 1947 Fortune magazine article titled "The Supreme Court: 1947".

 The phrase has been controversial since its beginning.
 An article by Craig Green, "An Intellectual History of Judicial Activism," is critical of Schlesinger's use of the term; "Schlesinger's original introduction of judicial activism was doubly blurred: not only did he fail to explain what counts as activism, he also declined to say whether activism is good or bad."

 Even before this phrase was first used, the general concept already existed.
 For example, Thomas Jefferson referred to the "despotic behaviour" of Federalist federal judges, in particular Chief Justice John Marshall.